patlevin/tfjs-to-tf/docs/util.rst

 .. code:: python

    infer_signature(
-        graph: Union[tf.Graph, GraphDef]
+        graph: tf.Graph
    ) -> Optional[SignatureDef]

-Analyzes the given frozen graph or ``GraphDef`` message and returns the ``SignatureDef`` for use with TF ``SavedModel``.
+Analyzes the given TF Graph instance and returns the ``SignatureDef`` for use with TF ``SavedModel``.

 ..